saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

 - **GnuPG chooses its own key format.** When you use the GnuPG engine, GnuPG picks the format based on its version and settings; GpgFrontend doesn't set it, and the Key Format selector doesn't apply.
-Current releases make **v4** keys, but newer versions (such as the 2.5.x line) may make **v5** keys, which many other OpenPGP tools can't read.
+Current releases make **v4** keys, but newer versions (such as the 2.5.x line) may make **v5** keys.
+- **v5 keys are LibrePGP, not RFC 9580.** LibrePGP is a separate standard that split off from OpenPGP.
+A v5 key works with GnuPG and other LibrePGP tools, but the rPGP engine cannot read one, and neither can many other OpenPGP tools.
+Keep v5 keys in a GnuPG key database.

 :::caution[Check the format before sharing widely]